Florida DBPR Issues New FAQ on Senate Bill 4D Issues Affecting Condos

 What physical structures will now need to be inspected?

-- If a building contains at least three habitable stories, a “milestone inspection” is now required to be conducted no later than 30 years after the building reaches 30 years of age (and another milestone inspection every 10 years after that).
+- If a building contains at least three habitable stories, a “milestone inspection” is now required to be conducted once the building reaches 30 years of age (and another milestone inspection every 10 years after that).
 This “30 years of age” determination is measured from the date that the Certificate of Occupancy was issued.

 - For buildings that have yet to reach 30 years of age, the initial milestone inspection must be completed no later than December 31st of the same year in which the building reaches 30 years of age.